Among the topics least talked about with type 1 diabetes (T1D) are abortion and miscarriage.

 “Early miscarriage usually means… something was not quite right in that developing fetus, and your body ends the pregnancy because it knows it’s not healthy and not viable.
 This is the most common cause of miscarriage, and it also applies to women with well-managed type 1 diabetes,” she says.

-If you consider what we know about how persistently high blood sugar levels can damage nerves and blood vessels throughout your eyes, kidneys, fingers, toes, etc., then it isn’t hard to see why it can interfere with pregnancy, too.
+If you consider what we know about how persistently high blood sugar levels can damage nerves and blood vessels throughout your eyes, kidneys, fingers, toes, etc., then it isn’t hard to see why it can

 The health of your uterus is just as affected by those long-term high blood sugar levels.